Background pattern

 2

-• Disinfect each stopper with a sterile cotton swab soaked in alcohol (or another suitable sterile solution) by rubbing the stopper for several seconds.
+• Disinfect each stopper with a sterile swab soaked in alcohol (or another suitable sterile solution) by rubbing the stopper for several seconds.

 3

-• Open the Mix2Vial device package by removing the cap completely, without touching the inside of the package.
+• Open the Mix2Vial device package by completely removing the cap without touching the inside of the package.

 • Do not remove the Mix2Vial device from the package.